b4syth/postgresql-docker/README.md

 PostgreSQL with Extras
 ======================

-Extension to base PostgreSQL docker with additional tools such as Heroku WAL-E.
+Extension to base PostgreSQL docker image with additional tools such as Heroku WAL-E.